 On Orca 1 your flotation suit (above) provides most of the protection you need.
 However, we do recommend gloves, even on summer cruises, and some passengers bring a warm hat (one which won’t blow off!).
 Always wear flat-heeled shoes.

 Only the essentials which you will need for the trip.
-These might include a camera (recommended) and sunscreen during the summer (UV levels at sea can be very high).
+These might include binoculars and a camera (recommended).
+Don’t forget sunscreen during the summer (as UV levels at sea can be very high).

 We do not normally offer refreshments and you might want to carry a snack or soft drink on longer trips – please do not bring alcoholic drinks on board.